Spanish health authorities say no reason to cancel Mobile World Congress

 National Health Minister Salvador Illa said the government’s goal was protecting people’s health, but that it would take additional measures if necessary.

-The assurance came after behind-the-scenes pressure on Spanish authorities to declare that holding the event in Barcelona would pose a public health risk, which could potentially in turn trigger a payout on any event insurance taken out by the organizers.
+The assurance came after behind-the-scenes pressure on Spanish authorities to declare that holding the event in Barcelona would pose a public health risk, which could potentially in turn trigger a payout on any event insurance taken out by the organisers.
+(Reporting by Jessica Jones Editing by Isla Binnie)